manticoresoftware/manticoresearch/docs/searching/percolate_query.rst

 Queries are stored in special kind index and they can be added, deleted and listed using INSERT/DELETE/SELECT statements similar way as it's done for a regular index.

-Checking if a document matches any of the predefined criterias (queries) performed via sphinxql ``CALL PQ`` function, or via http
+Checking if a document matches any of the predefined criterias (queries) performed via sphinxql :ref:`CALL PQ<call_pq_syntax>`  function, or via http
 ``/json/pq/<index>/_search`` endpoint.
 They returns list of matched queries and may be additional info as matching clause, filters, and tags.

+The workflow of using percolate queries is the following:

+* a percolate index is defined in the configuration
+* queries are inserted in the percolate index in same way as documents for a Real-Time index
+* documents can be tested against the stored queries with CALL PQ statement

 .. _percolate_query_index:

 The percolate index
 ~~~~~~~~~~~~~~~~~~~

 A percolate query works only for ``percolate`` index :ref:`type <type>`.
-The percolate index internaly is a modified  Real-Time index
+The percolate index internaly is a modified  Real-Time index and shares a similar configuration.
-and shares a similar configuration.
-The schema provided in config (list of fields and attributes) describes documents which
-you'll provide for matching.
-If the schema is omited, index will imply default field ``text`` and an integer attribute ``gid``.

 .. code-block:: ini